BruceRanger/MandArt/CARE_AND_FEEDING.md

 1. Add something in the "Describe What's New" box (e.g. "New art!").
 1. Scroll down to the "Build Section" and click the blue plus sign.
 1. Select the build you just uploaded (should match the version number).
 Hit "Done".
-1. Manage missing compliance (no encryption)
+1. Manage missing compliance (no encryption) - select "None..".
+Hit "Save".
-1. Go back to the "App Store" tab and click "Save".
+1. Go back to the "App Store" tab and click "Save" (in upper right).
-1. Click "Submit for Review".
+1. Click "Add for Review".
+Click "Submit to App Review".
+Verify process is complete.

 Source: https://github.com/brucehjohnson/MandArt/blob/main/CARE_AND_FEEDING.md